tkdgur658/UNet_Attention/README.md

-# Implementation of deep learning framework -- Attention UNet
+# Implementation of Attention UNet using PyTorch Deep Learning Framework

 The architecture was inspired by Attention-guided version of 2D UNet for automatic brain tumor segmentation.

 ## Overview